adrn/gala/docs/potential/index.rst

 parameter values as numeric values or :class:`~astropy.units.Quantity` objects.
 To see what parameters are available for a given potential, check the documentation for the individual classes below.
-You must also specify a `~gary.units.UnitSystem` when initializing a potential.
+You must also specify a `~gala.units.UnitSystem` when initializing a potential.
 A unit system is a set of non-reducible units that define the length, mass, time, and angle units.
 A few common unit systems are built in to the package (e.g., ``solarsystem``).